jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 ![](assets/rhacm_lifecycle_mamangement_operators_20240722101443206.png)

-> Second issue, a `ClusterSet` needs to be created/modified with a `ClusterSetBinding` to the usual Namespaces we use with ZTP: ztp-common, ztp-group, etc.
+> Third issue, a `ClusterSet` needs to be created/modified with a `ClusterSetBinding` to the usual Namespaces we use with ZTP: ztp-common, ztp-group, etc.

 With the `ClusterSet` accessing the Namespaces of the `Policies` that we will create, we can start creating our own `OperatorPolicies`.